 As in the oft-quoted verse about love fulfilling the “royal law” (James 2:8).
 What they forget is that the verse that follows is one that says, “For whosoever shall keep the whole law, and yet offend in one point, he is guilty of all.“

-So, even just focusing on love doesn’t cut it.
+This means that just focusing on love doesn’t cut it.
 It’s a dead end, in a sense.
-It’s another way for us to see how we fall short of fulfilling the law.
+It’s just one more way for us to see how we fall short of fulfilling the law.
 Sort of like showing us that even a “short-cut” won’t work.

 To Abandon Love